onetune/spotify-web-helper/README.md

 # Spotify Web Helper for node.js

 This is a rewrite of the excellent [node-spotify-webhelper](https://www.npmjs.com/package/node-spotify-webhelper), but with support for events, so you don't have to do `getStatus()` all the time.
 It also is faster, and starts SpotifyWebHelper on OS X, not just on Windows.
+I am also trying to maintain the project and handle issues, at least every 2 months.
+Pull requests welcome!

 ## Install
 ```